 Janice Lintz was left with a huge burden of debt after her divorce.
 She knew there was only one thing to do.

-“I paid off my six-figure legal debt from my divorce using my maintenance that would be low-income support.
+“I paid off my six-figure legal debt from my divorce using my maintenance.
 I also found creative ways to pay off my debt.”